octobercms/docs/help-publishing-packages.md

 <a name="laravel-aliases-service-providers"></a>
 ### Aliases & Service Providers

-By default, October CMS disables the loading of discovered packages through [Laravel's package discovery service](https://laravel.com/docs/6.x/packages#package-discovery), in order to allow packages used by plugins to be disabled if the plugin itself is disabled.
+By default, October CMS will load discovered packages through [Laravel's package discovery service](https://laravel.com/docs/6.x/packages#package-discovery), in order to allow packages used by plugins to be disabled if the plugin itself is disabled.
 Please note that packages defined in `app.providers` will still be loaded even if discovery is disabled.

-> **NOTE:** It is possible to set `app.loadDiscoveredPackages` to `true` in the project configuration to enable automatic loading of these packages.
-This will result in packages being loaded, even if the plugin using them is disabled.
-This is **NOT RECOMMENDED.**

 In order to manually register ServiceProviders and Aliases provided by external Laravel packages that are used by your plugins you should use the `App` facade and `AliasLoader` instance respectively: